hugoahus/hugoahus/README.md

 * 🕹️ [Blockade game](https://github.com/hugoahus/blockade): The game "Blockade" developed in Haskell.

 ### Websites
-* 🛒 [Shopping List](https://github.com/hugoahus/shopping_list): A Shopping list creator developen in PHP, HTML, CSS and JavaScript that interacts with an SQLite database.
+* 🛒 [Shopping List](https://github.com/hugoahus/shopping_list): A Shopping list creator developed in PHP, HTML, CSS and JavaScript that interacts with an SQLite database.

 ### Machine learning and AI